drawrowfly/tiktok-scraper/README.md

-  tiktok-scraper music [id]    Scrape posts from a music id number tiktok-scraper video [id]    Download single video without the watermark tiktok-scraper history       View previous download history
+  tiktok-scraper music [id]    Scrape posts from a music id number tiktok-scraper video [id]    Download single video without the watermark tiktok-scraper history       View previous download history tiktok-scraper from-file [file] [async]  Scrape users, hashtags, music, videos mentioned
+                                in a file.
+1 value per 1 line

 Options:
+  --version               Show version number                          [boolean] --timeout               Set timeout between requests.
+Timeout is in
+                          Milliseconds: 1000 mls = 1 s              [default: 0]
-  --help, -h              help                                         [boolean] --version               Show version number                          [boolean] --number, -n            Number of posts to scrape.
+  --number, -n            Number of posts to scrape.
 If you will set 0 then all
-                          posts will be scraped                    [default: 20] --proxy, -p             Set proxy                                [default: ""] --download, -d          Download and archive all scraped videos to a ZIP file [boolean] [default: false] --filepath              Directory to save all output files.
+                          posts will be scraped                     [default: 0] --proxy, -p             Set single proxy                         [default: ""] --proxy-file            Use proxies from a file.
+Scraper will use random proxies from the file per each request.
+1 line 1 proxy.                                   [default: ""] --download, -d          Download and archive all scraped videos to the ZIP file                        [boolean] [default: false] --filepath              File path to save all output files.
-      [default: "/Users/USER/Downloads"]
+      [default: "/Users/karl.wint/Documents/projects/javascript/tiktok-scraper"]
-  --filetype, --type, -t  Type of output file where post information will be
+  --filetype, --type, -t  Type of the output file where post information will
-                          saved. 'all' - save information about all posts to a 'json' and 'csv'
+                          be saved. 'all' - save information about all posts to the` 'json' and 'csv'
                                 [choices: "csv", "json", "all"] [default: "csv"] --filename, -f          Set custom filename for the output files [default: ""] --noWaterMark, -w       Download video without the watermark.
-This option will affect the execution speed  [boolean] [default: false] --store, -s             Scraper will save the progress in the OS TMP folder and in the future usage will only download new videos avoiding duplicates         [boolean] [default: false] --historypath           Set custom path where history file/files will be stored
+This option will affect the execution speed  [boolean] [default: false] --store, -s             Scraper will save the progress in the OS TMP or Custom folder and in the future usage will only download new videos avoiding duplicates  [boolean] [default: false] --historypath           Set custom path where history file/files will be stored
-                   [default: "/var/folders/blah/blah/blah"]
+                   [default: "/var/folders/d5/fyh1_f2926q7c65g7skc0qh80000gn/T"]
   --remove, -r            Delete the history record by entering "TYPE:INPUT" or
                           "all" to clean all the history.
 For example: user:bob [default: ""]